Topics

 2. Meals high in indigestible foods are not fattening

-When you constantly consume foods that are indigestible or slowly digested and absorbed-such as the above-mentioned carbohydrates that don’t raise the blood sugar level, tough meats, fat, fibrous vegetables, seaweed, and dairy product-intestinal starvation is less likely to occur and you are less likely to gain weight, which means the set-point for body weight is unlikely to go up.
+When you constantly consume foods that are less digestible or slowly digested and absorbed-such as the above-mentioned carbohydrates that don’t raise the blood sugar level, tough meats, fat, fibrous vegetables, seaweed, and dairy product-intestinal starvation is less likely to occur and you are less likely to gain weight, which means the set-point for body weight is unlikely to go up.

 3. The effect of carbohydrates that make it easier for people to gain weight